AKD08/MMP-Very-Early-Beta/README.md

 This is MMP (Minecraft Music Player) Current Version (Beta V1.0)
 pretty self explanitory
 takes a sec to load
 WIP more updates coming soon
+Requires Python to work run the install.bat file included

 ### Things to add:
 - Autoplay